 No "N" pipe at all

 The same idea works for three electrical circuits.
-That’s why 3-phase power is so popular.
+That’s why 3-phase power is so popular and is used for things like data centers and other power-hungry operations.
 It lets you transfer the same amount of power with less wiring, in some cases 50% less (using 3 wires instead of 6).
 In order for it to work you need three synchronized power sources (the three “phases”, usually called X, Y and Z) shifted by ⅓ cycle.
 The common "B" pipe in this arrangement is the "neutral".

 If you use only the “A pipes” it is called a “Delta” (triangle) connection.
 In this configuration you are completely skipping the “B pipe” - the "neutral" magically disappears!
 In a delta 3-phase connection you use 3 power-carrying conductors (generally labeled X, Y, and Z).
 You may also have a 4th ground wire for safety.
 This is what electricians call a 3-pole 3-wire connection (3P3W, without ground) or 3-pole 4-wire connection (3P4W, with ground).